livioschlaepfer/CIL2021/README.md

 │   └── ...
 ├── runner_training.py
 ├── runner_test.py
+├── ...
 └── mask_to_submission.py
 ```

 Some notes:
-1. Configurations for our baselines are directly provided, while configurations of our experiments can be derived from XXX and must be copied into `custom.yaml`.
+1. Configurations for baselines are directly provided, while configurations for our experiments must be derived according to the steps described under XXX.
-2. Directories `src/cirterion` and `src/models` contain our implementations of the different loss functions and model structures used in our experiments.
+2. Directories `src/cirterion` and `src/models` contain our implementations of different loss functions and model structures used within our experiments.
 The remaining files in the `src` directory are helpers to the runner files.
 4. Files starting with `runner_...` are used to do training / testing runs or produce visualizations of our augmentations (transforms), see section XXX.

 ## Getting started